tavisit/PC_Benchmark/README.md

 As seen from the use case, the class should provide only three public methods:

 1. Constructor -> Basic Constructor
-2. RunFrequencyTests -> Run all the frequency tests and average their frequency results
+2. RunMIPSTests -> Run all the MIPS tests and average their MIPS results
 3. RunSimpleOperationsTests -> Run all the simple operation tests and add their execution time

 The two public custom methods should force the CPU to run only on one thread and to prioritize the benchmark execution.
 This should be done on all threads, in order to average the entire CPU speed and characteristics.
 The following code will be used: